aavishay/right-sizer/CONFIGURATION-CRD.md

     maxMemoryLimit: "8Gi"         # Maximum 8GB
     minCpuRequest: "10m"          # Minimum 10 millicores
     minMemoryRequest: "64Mi"      # Minimum 64MB

+    # Scaling thresholds (NEW)
+    cpuScaleUpThreshold: 0.8      # Scale up when CPU usage exceeds 80% of limit
+    cpuScaleDownThreshold: 0.3    # Scale down when CPU usage is below 30% of limit
+    memoryScaleUpThreshold: 0.8   # Scale up when memory usage exceeds 80% of limit
+    memoryScaleDownThreshold: 0.3 # Scale down when memory usage is below 30% of limit
 ```

 ### Feature Flags